calabash/calabash-ios/README.md

 >The Calabash server contains symbols and methods that will cause any application that links to it to _be rejected from the AppStore_.
 A separate target with a different bundle identifier will ensure that you never accidently submit an application that has the Calabash server linked.

+If the separate -cal target does not suit your needs, there are many other ways to setup your project.
 The community has collected these alternative methods for integrating Calabash into your Xcode project.

 * [Using Xcode Configuration instead of a separate target](http://fangmobile.com/2014/05/08/do-you-love-calabash-ios-but-hate-that-cal-second-target/) Jian Fang and David Siegel
 * [Load Calabash dylibs in Debug configuration at runtime](https://github.com/calabash/ios-smoke-test-app/pull/17)